ym001/distancia/docs/graphDistance.rst

 #. `Betweenness Centrality`_: Measures how often a node acts as a bridge along the shortest path between two other nodes.
 #. `K-Core Number`_: Indicates the largest subgraph in which all nodes have at least \(k\) neighbors.
-#. `Degree Centrality`_: Measures the number of edges connected to a node.
+#. `Degree Distribution Distance`_: Measures the number of edges connected to a node.
 #. `Closeness Centrality`_: Evaluates how close a node is to all other nodes in the graph.
 #. `Betweenness Centrality`_: Quantifies the number of times a node acts as a bridge along the shortest path between two other nodes.
 #. `Eigenvector Centrality`_: Indicates the influence of a node in a network based on its connections to other high-scoring nodes.